AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 AWS Startup Guide
 ==================================================================

-This guide walks you through the 3 steps to launch the controller instance.
+**Welcome to Aviatrix!** We are going to take you through the 3 steps to launch the Controller instance.
 When complete, you'll be ready to deploy use cases.

   |3-step|